 You can end the day at La Residence Hotel for drinks by the river surrounded by a gone-by colonial feel.

 Day 3: Relax and enjoy the beach

 If you are staying in Da Nang this is a good day to explore the city and relax.
 After two days of ruins and an information overload, today you are best off taking it easy.

 After lunch and relaxing in your own hotel’s pool or beach, and enjoying a massage, head to the Marble Mountains.
 Not too far from Da Nang, and sticking to your Da Nang itinerary, these mountains are made of four outcrops that have temples and caves inside atop a few stairs.
 You can buy a map at the entrance and make your own way, away from the crowds and into the smaller caves.
 And if you don’t like stairs, you can also rappel down with Path Tire.
 After 5pm the entrance is free and you can watch the sunset but there is no lighting so bring a torch.

-If you did not feel like relaxing in the morning, you could have also signed up for a cooking lesson at either Hoi An’s famous Ms Vy Cooking School or a food tour or class with Da Nang Foodie.
+If you did not feel like relaxing in the morning, you could have also signed up for a cooking lesson at Hoi An’s famous Ms Vy’s Cooking School.
 Hotels like Banyan tree Lang Co do also offer cooking lessons in the comfort of your resort, though you may miss out on the authenticity of a messy and real kitchen.

 Day 4: Hai Van Pass